-Industry" dated December 2014 (Adipose Draft Guidance).
-This material, together with the material related to adipose tissue included in the final guidance entitled "Same Surgical Procedure Exception under 21 CFR 1271.15(b); Questions and Answers Regarding the Scope of the Exception" dated November 2017, supersedes the Adipose Draft Guidance.
-Accordingly, we do not intend to finalize the Adipose Draft Guidance, which is now withdrawn.
-Finally, this guidance supersedes the document entitled "Minimal Manipulation of Structural Tissue (Jurisdictional Update); Guidance for Industry and FDA Staff" dated September 2006 (2006 Guidance).
+The November 2017 version of the guidance finalized the document entitled "Minimal Manipulation of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps); Draft Guidance for Industry and Food Administration Staff" dated December 2014, and "Homologous Use of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps); Draft Guidance for Industry and FDA Staff" dated October 2015.
+It also finalized certain material related to adipose tissue that was included in draft guidance entitled "Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) from Adipose Tissue: Regulatory Considerations; Draft Guidance for Industry" dated December 2014 (Adipose Draft Guidance).
+This material, together with the material related to adipose tissue included in the final guidance entitled "Same Surgical Procedure Exception under 21 CFR 1271.15(b); Questions and Answers Regarding the Scope of the Exception" dated November 2017, superseded the Adipose Draft Guidance.
+Accordingly, we did finalize the Adipose Draft Guidance, and that draft guidance was withdrawn in November 2017.
+Finally, the November 2017 version of the guidance superseded the document entitled "Minimal Manipulation of Structural Tissue (Jurisdictional Update); Guidance for Industry and FDA Staff" dated September 2006 (2006 Guidance).

-FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
+In general, FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
 Instead, guidances describe FDA's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-The use of the word "should" in FDA's guidances means that something is suggested or recommended, but not required.
+The use of the word should in FDA's guidances means that something is suggested or recommended, but not required.